Roldak/AGC/README.md

 end Test;
 ```

 To see why this is necessary, assume for a moment that the GC was running on the original program.
-Now if we suppose that the allocation inside `Incr` triggers a garbage collection, then the temporary value `new Integer'(1)` allocated in `Test`'s body would be collected because it's not reachable by any root, neither directly or indirectly.
-Thanks to the transformation, a temporary variable `AGC_Temp_1` is generated and holds its result while `Incr` is being called.
+If we suppose that the allocation inside `Incr` triggers a garbage collection, then the temporary value `new Integer'(1)` allocated in `Test`'s body would be collected because it's not reachable by any root, neither directly nor indirectly.
+Thanks to the transformation, a temporary variable `AGC_Temp_1` is generated and holds a reference to it while `Incr` is being called.

 Additionally, you may have observed the presence of `AGC_Visit_[...]` procedures in the generated code.
 Those are automatically derived for types that the GC must be aware of, which are basically all types that are either access types or than contain access types directly or indirectly.
 These are used by AGC's runtime to browse the entire space of reachable locations starting from the program's roots whenever a collection is triggered.
-This allows keeping alive memory that is indirectly reachable by a root of the program.
+This allows keeping alive all memory that is reachable by a root of the program and freeing the rest of it.